Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain: EWS Datasets and Tasks

-We construct integrated two datasets using the EWS conducted from January 2000 to May 2024.
-The survey is broadly divided into two file formats: future outlook and current condition.
-In the future outlook survey, the economic outlook assessment is labeled from five labels (from best to worst: ``\Ja{◎}'', ``\Ja{○}'', ``\Ja{□}'', ``\Ja{▲}'', ``\Ja{×}'').
-The explanations for these assessments are recorded in text.
-Furthermore, labels are assigned from household trends, corporate trends, or employment to indicate which domain of economic trends the assessment is related to.
-In the current conditions survey, in addition to the three of texts and labels, the points of focus for the assessment such as ``movement of customer numbers'' and ``customer behavior'' are selected.
-Both the current conditions and future outlook surveys include items on the region where each sample was interviewed and the industry or occupation of the interviewee.
+We develop two integrated datasets using the EWS conducted from January 2000 to May 2024.
+The survey is broadly divided into two file formats: future outlook and current conditions.
+In the future outlook survey, the economic outlook assessment is labeled from five labels (from best to worst: ``\Ja{◎},'' ``\Ja{○},'' ``\Ja{□},'' ``\Ja{▲},'' and ``\Ja{×}'').
+Explanations for these assessments are also provided.
+Furthermore, labels are assigned to household trends, corporate trends, or employment to indicate the domain of economic trends the assessment is related.
+In the current conditions survey, in addition to the three of texts and labels, respondents select the points of focus for the assessment such as ``movement of customer numbers'' and ``customer behavior.''
+Both the current conditions and future outlook surveys include items in the region where each sample was interviewed and the industry or occupation of the interviewee.